 4. Supports the dentist and the dental hygienist in the diagnosis of treatment

-A great dental assistant is aware of what is happening in each treatment room and when the next patient is due to arrive.
+A great dental assistant is aware of what is happening in each treatment room and when the next patient is expected to arrive.
 The dentist and the hygienist look to the dental assistant to keep them on time and to direct the flow of patients in the clinical area of the practice.

 7. Promotes the practice and the career of dentistry

-When the dental assistant is not working in the office she/he is with family or friends or pursuing other activities.
-If the subject of dentistry comes up the proud dental assistant will help to bring new patients into the practice by educating and providing information about the dentist and the office.
+When the dental assistant is not working in the office, they're with family or friends or pursuing other activities.
+If the subject of dentistry comes up, the proud dental assistant will help to bring new patients into the practice by educating and providing information about the dentist and the office.